getdesigned-vienna/cookie-consent/README.md

 * Supports single cookies and groups
 * Supports replacing certain content (e.g. YouTube) with replacements as long as the required cookie is not permitted
 * Supports i18n via HTML attributes
+* Is capable of deleting cookies, if the category is disabled.
 * Comes with a handy debug mode to help you setup everything

 ## Installation